Diphtheria vaccine

 • The routine use of paracetamol is not recommended following vaccinations, but may be used if your child is miserable or distressed.

-• Read more: After your child is immunised(external link)
+• Read more: After your child is immunised.(external link)

 Teenagers and adults

-• Rest and drink plenty of fluids
+• Rest and drink plenty of fluids.

-• The routine use of paracetamol is not recommended following vaccinations, but may be used for relief of severe discomfort.
+• The routine use of paracetamol isn't recommended following vaccinations, but may be used for relief of severe discomfort.

-• Read more: After your immunisation(external link) (teenagers and adults)
+• Read more: After your immunisation(external link) (teenagers and adults).

-• Tell your doctor immediately or phone Healthine 0800 611 116.
+• Tell your doctor immediately or phone Healthline 0800 611 116.

 Vaccines on the National Immunisation Schedule are free.
 Other vaccines are funded only for people at particular risk of disease.
-You can choose to pay for vaccines that you are not eligible to receive for free.
+You can choose to pay for vaccines that you're not eligible to receive for free.

 Free helplines

-Link to Māori Pharmacists website
+Logo with link to Māori Pharmacists website

-Credits: Sandra Ponen, Pharmacist.
+Credits: Sandra Ponen, Pharmacist, Healthify He Puna Waiora.
 Healthify is brought to you by Health Navigator Charitable Trust.

 Reviewed by: Angela Lambie, Pharmacist, Auckland